Efficient Multi-Source Knowledge Transfer by Model Merging: Abstract

 \section{Abstract}

-While transfer learning is an advantageous strategy, it overlooks the opportunity to leverage knowledge from numerous available models online.
+While transfer learning is an effective strategy, it often overlooks the opportunity to leverage knowledge from numerous available models online.
 Addressing this multi-source transfer learning problem is a promising path to boost adaptability and cut re-training costs.
-However, existing approaches are inherently coarse-grained, lacking the necessary precision for granular knowledge extraction and the aggregation efficiency required to fuse knowledge from either a large number of source models or those with high parameter counts.
+However, existing methods remain inherently coarse-grained: they lack the precision needed for fine-grained knowledge extraction as well as the scalability required to aggregate knowledge from either large numbers of source models or models with high parameter counts.
 We address these limitations by leveraging Singular Value Decomposition (SVD) to first decompose each source model into its elementary, rank-one components.
 A subsequent aggregation stage then selects only the most salient components from all sources, thereby overcoming the previous efficiency and precision limitations.
 To best preserve and leverage the synthesized knowledge base, our method adapts to the target task by fine-tuning only the principal singular values of the merged matrix.
-In essence, this process only recalibrates the importance of top SVD components.
-The proposed framework allows for efficient transfer learning, is robust to perturbations both at the input level and in the parameter space (e.g., noisy or pruned sources), and scales well computationally.
+In essence, this process recalibrates the importance of top SVD components.
+The proposed framework allows for efficient and scalable multi-source transfer learning in both vision and language domains, while remaining robust to perturbations in both the input space and the parameter space.